Background-level reconstruction of scalar-field potentials from dark-energy histories and comparison with analytic potential families: Effective scalar-field reconstruction

-which simply enforces $\bigl(\dd\phi/\dd z\bigr)^2\ge 0$ at the background level.
 We stress that Eq.~\eqref{eq:phi_zform_multi} does \emph{not} define a single fundamental minimally coupled scalar theory; rather, it serves as a convenient effective mapping and naturally points toward multi-field (quintom-like) realizations when sign changes occur.